-Cruises From Ft.
-Lauderdale
+Cruises From Fort Lauderdale

 Cruise on the worlds largest ships from Fort Lauderdale.
 Royal Caribbean offers year round cruises from Ft.
 Lauderdale on the Allure Of The Seas and the Oasis Of The Seas.
 Both ships offer alternating 7 night itineraries to Nassau, St. Thomas and St. Maarten on Eastern Caribbean cruises.
 The Western Caribbean cruises travel to Cozumel, Jamaica and RCCL’s private island paradise of Labadee.
-Watch the video at the bottom of this page to see what fun really looks like in Labadee!

 These ships are identical and have some of the most amazing cabins at sea.
 An example is the AquaTheater Suites – 2 bedroom Suites with a huge balcony – overlook the AquaTheater and the Sea.